 The weather in Georgia was great again today so we ended our day with having dinner at my favorite place – CRUST PASTA and PIZZERIA – with my VALENTINE dates – Mom and Dad – and then did a lil shopping at the AVALON❣ And THANKS to @bulloveandfriends for my Valentine Shirt❤️❣🐾❤️ #happyvalentinesday#valentinesday#valentine##crustpastaandpizzeria#doggydinnerdate#frenchielife#french_bulldogs#bulldog#bullylife#bully#dogstomy#theworldofbullies#dogsofinstagram#frenchiesofinstagram#bulldogsofinstagram#bullove#bulloveandfriends

-Of course, you can always recreate the romantic restaurant experience at home.
-And that way, you won’t have to worry about whether or not the dog is allowed!
+Of course, you can always recreate the romantic restaurant experience at home—that way you won’t have to worry about whether or not the dog is allowed!

 3. Shopping Date